AI & Agents

 The 30MB limit is just the first gate.
 Even if every file is under 30MB, you can still hit errors because of how Claude processes text internally.
 Claude converts every uploaded file into tokens.
 A dense 5MB PDF full of text can generate more tokens than a 20MB PDF packed with images.
 The model's context window holds roughly 200,000 tokens (about 150,000 words), and that space gets shared between your uploaded files, your conversation history, and the model's responses.
 When you exceed this window, Claude drops the oldest information to make room.
 You'll notice this when the AI "forgets" details from files you uploaded earlier in the conversation.
 This is context overflow, and it's the real bottleneck for anyone working with large document sets.
 The math: if you upload five 25MB text-heavy PDFs, the combined token count could easily exceed 200,000 tokens.
 Claude will process the request, but it silently loses access to the earlier files.

 If you're on Claude's Pro or Team plan, Projects let you build a persistent knowledge base.
 Files stay available across multiple conversations without re-uploading.
-The 30MB per-file limit still applies, but you can upload far more than 20 files to a single Project.
-The catch: Claude only pulls relevant sections from your Project files into its context window at query time.
+The 30MB per-file limit still applies, but you can have far more than 20 files in a single Project.
+One thing to understand: Claude only pulls relevant sections from Project files into its context window at query time.
 It can't read the entire knowledge base at once.

 For files that exceed 30MB, the simplest fix is to break them into smaller pieces before uploading.

-PDFs: Use a tool like Smallpdf or Adobe Acrobat to split large PDFs into smaller sections.
+PDFs: Use Smallpdf or Adobe Acrobat to split by page range.
 Upload the sections across separate messages or add them to a Project.

-CSV and JSON: Split large datasets by row count.
+CSV and JSON: Split by row count.
 A 50MB CSV with 500,000 rows becomes two 25MB files of 250,000 rows each.
-Python's pandas library makes this a one-liner:
+Python's pandas library handles this in a few lines:

 import pandas as pd